lukpueh/specification/tuf-spec.md

     * **2.2.2**.
 The version number of the snapshot metadata file in the trusted timestamp metadata file, if any, MUST be less than or equal to its version number in the new timestamp metadata file.
-If not, discard the new timestamp metadadata file, abort the update cycle, and report the failure.
+If not, discard the new timestamp metadata file, abort the update cycle, and report the failure.

   * **2.3**. **Check for a freeze attack.** The latest known time should be lower than the expiration timestamp in the new timestamp metadata file.
 If